 An act to amend Sections 17053.98 and 23698 of the Revenue and Taxation Code, relating to taxation, to take effect immediately, tax levy.

 LEGISLATIVE COUNSEL'S DIGEST

-SB 611, as amended, Allen.
-Personal income taxes: computation of taxable income.
-Income taxes: credits: motion pictures.
+SB 485, as amended, Portantino.
+Income taxes: tax credits: motion picture credit extension.